 Meanwhile, more urgent business was being left unattended.

-Townley, who ran his own firm called athletes1, had given Sancho and Jack a rate of over £120 ($1,160) an hour for his services but he was lax in ensuring that a payment plan was agreed upon.
+Townley, who ran his own firm called athletes1, gave Sancho and Jack a rate of over £120 (TT$1,160) an hour for his services but he was lax in ensuring that a payment plan was agreed upon.
 By the following year, he still had not been paid and every attempt to get someone to sign on behalf of the 16 was delayed or resisted.

 Things got trickier when Bates Wells & Braithwaite (BWB) bought athletes1 in early 2007 and Townley went to work for the bigger law firm.
 The firm’s lawyers are given an annual revenue target and it soon became clear that the World Cup bonus dispute was not helping Townley reach his mark.
 BWB read him the riot act.